ZakKeith.com

 How the Posthumous Myth Began

 Mouhot’s journals were shipped to Europe after his death.
 His writings were collected and published posthumously in a book called Travels in Siam, Cambodia and Laos, and began to popularize Angkor in the West.
 Perhaps none of the previous European visitors to Angkor wrote as evocatively as Mouhot, who included interesting and detailed sketches.
-His assumptive statements and flamboyant theories—arrogant by any standards—found a receptive audience in Europeans of the colonial era, capturing their imaginations.
+His assumptive statements and flamboyant theories were arrogant by any standards, but found a receptive audience among colonial-era Europeans, capturing their imaginations.

-Of course, it didn’t help when the locals whom Mouhot had met attributed the buildings around them to be the work of “god kings” and “giants.”
-But rather than look deeper into their culture of mythology, Mouhot rushed to fill in the gaps, erroneously asserting that Angkor was the work of an earlier civilization than the Khmer.
-Ever the superior European, he assumed that the authors of such grandeur were of a disappeared race and fallaciously dated the creation of Angkor back to over two millennia, to around the same era as Roman Empire.
-For although the very same civilization which had built Angkor was alive and right before his eyes, Mouhot considered them in a “state of barbarism” and could not even begin to entertain the notion that the Khmer were civilized or enlightened enough to have built it:
+It didn’t exactly help that the locals whom Mouhot met attributed the buildings around them to be the work of “god kings” and “giants.”
+But Mouhot failed to look deeper into their culture of mythology and rushed to fill in the gaps, erroneously claiming that Angkor was the work of an earlier civilization than the Khmer.
+Ever the superior European, Mouhot assumed that the authors of such grandeur were of a disappeared race and errantly dated the creation of Angkor back to over two millennia, to around the same era as Roman Empire.
+For although the very same civilization which had built Angkor was alive and right before his eyes, Mouhot considered their existence to be a “state of barbarism” and never entertained the notion that the Khmer could be civilized or enlightened enough to have built it themselves:

 “At Ongcor, there are ...ruins of such grandeur... that, at the first view, one is filled with profound admiration, and cannot but ask what has become of this powerful race, so civilized, so enlightened, the authors of these gigantic works.”

-Mouhot arrogantly decided that Angkor had to have been built by some other enlightened civilization from long, long ago, and not the “barbaric” Khmers before him.
-It was quotations such as these which gave rise to the popular misconception that Mouhot had “found” or “discovered” the “abandoned ruins” of a “lost civilisation.”
+Mouhot concluded that Angkor must have been built by some other enlightened civilization from a long, long ago, and not the “barbaric” Khmers before him.
+It was calculatedly vague and carefully worded quotations such as these that gave rise to the popular misconception that Mouhot had “found” or “discovered” the “abandoned ruins” of a “lost civilisation.”

-The Royal Geographical Society and The Zoological Society, both with vested interests in announcing new finds in a very competitive age of scientific discovery, may likely have encouraged the rumor that Mouhot—whom they had sponsored to chart mountains and rivers and catalog new species—had “discovered” Angkor.
-This was the Victorian Era, the golden age of the British Empire, when notions that barbaric pagans should be Christianized, when notions that their lives were not as meaningful, were prevalent among Europeans.
-If Christopher Columbus had “discovered America,” when it was already populated, then it was no great leap of logic that one of their “own,” Henri Mouhot—who was married to the niece of Scottish explorer Mungo Park—had certainly “discovered Angkor.”
+The Royal Geographical Society and the Zoological Society, organizations with vested interests in announcing new finds in a very competitive age of scientific discovery, may likely have encouraged the rumor that Mouhot — whom they had sponsored to chart mountains and rivers of Indochina and catalog new species — had “discovered” Angkor.
+It was the height of the Victorian Era, the golden age of the British Empire, when the prevalent opinion among Europeans was that barbaric pagans whose lives were not as meaningful should be Christianized.
+If Christopher Columbus had “discovered America” when it was already populated, it was no gigantic leap of logic that one of their “own,” Henri Mouhot — who was married to the niece of the great Scottish explorer Mungo Park — had “discovered Angkor.”

 The truth about Angkor

-Mouhot and the various Societies were wrong on all counts.
+Mouhot and the various British scientific societies were wrong on all counts.
 The true history of Angkor and Angkor Wat was later pieced together from the book, The Customs of Cambodia, written by Temur Khan’s envoy to Cambodia in 1295-1296, Zhou Daguan, and from stylistic and epigraphic evidence accumulated during the subsequent clearing and restoration work carried out across the whole Angkor site.
-It is has now been established as common historical knowledge that the dates of Angkor’s habitation were from the early 9th to the early 15th centuries—Angkor was built and inhabited only 300 years earlier by the very same race of people standing right before Mouhot, who was too arrogant to believe it.
+It is has now been established that the dates of Angkor’s habitation were from the early 9th to the early 15th centuries.

 Mouhot’s Legacy